tom-mont/flink-starter/README.md

 # Processing Github Firehose with PyFlink

+## Aknowledegments

+The work in this repository would not have been possible if not for [augustodn](https://github.com/augustodn/pyflink-iot-alerts).
+His repository (particularly in getting set up with `pyenv` and the `requirements.txt` file) were absolute lifesavers.
+[Jaehyeon Kim's blog](http://jaehyeon.me/blog/2023-08-17-getting-started-with-pyflink-on-aws-part-1/#source-data) was also invaluable in getting unstuck.

+## Set up

 This repository should equip you to be able to process the stream from the [Github firehose](https://github-firehose.libraries.io/).
 The following readme will give instructions that should lead to the top 5 committers in Github of the past 10 seconds to be printed in your terminal.